 We primarily head out into nature to enjoy some peace and quiet, or just the sound of a babbling brook.
 Unfortunately, even nature’s sounds are becoming more difficult to hear.
 Especially in our National Parks, National Reserves, and National Monuments.

-According to a study conducted by Colorado State University and the National Parks Service, noise levels in some of the National Parks are twice as high as natural sounds.
+According to a study conducted by Colorado State University and the National Parks Service, noise levels in some of the National Parks are twice as high as the natural sounds.
 Among the 21% of places studied, human noise had risen to 10 times louder than background noise like wind, creeks, and birds.

 Their study was conducted at 400 locations around the country.
 The noisiest parks were found to be near shorelines such as Florida, and metropolitan areas with airports in the Eastern U.S.